GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 {% Aside %}
-Note that each input event after the first can skip steps three and four, because the scroll has already begun and at that point can observe it, but no longer interrupt.
+Note that each input event after the first can skip steps three and four, because the scroll has already begun and at that point scripts can observe it via the `scroll` event, but no longer interrupt.
 {% endAside %}